The Rise of Pre-Mediation Preparation as a Standard Practice

 Why Pre-Mediation Is Becoming the New Norm

-Across the mediation field, one trend is becoming clear: preparation before mediation is no longer optional.
-Mediators, law firms, HR departments, and community centers are embracing structured pre-session processes that make sessions more efficient, less emotional, and more likely to settle.
+Across the mediation field, one trend is becoming clear: preparation before mediation is becoming more important.
+Mediators, law firms, HR departments, and community centers are adopting structured pre-session processes to make sessions clearer, better organized, and less dependent on last-minute intake.
 The growing demand for clarity, privacy, and consistency is driving this shift.

 The Forces Behind This Industry Change